Reduced basis methods for numerical room acoustic simulations with parametrized boundaries: Numerical results

 \subsection{Reduced Order Model}

-In this section, model order reduction is applied to different test cases to investigate the benefits of the method.
+In this section, the reduced basis method is applied to different test cases to illustrate the potential of the method.
 The varying parameter of the system is the absorption properties of the boundaries.